JosephJay494/Son-of-the-creator/README.md

 In this section clean some of my cords mainly in the main.py module and i also edited the get_post router making it possible for users to be able to search for individual post and also skip some post if they do want them.

 In this section i created the .env file that holds all the environment variables

+In this section i implemented the voting or likes system which enables the users to like the post.